xxv/rfid_front_door/README.md

 [![RFID reader][photo-overview-thumb]][photo-overview-flickr]

+This is a classy RFID reader to unlock our home's front door.
+It supports groups and has an optional Android app.

+I live near Boston and our public transit system uses RFID cards for regular users of the subway.
+This means that everyone I know has one already in their pocket, so it makes it very easy to give any of my friends access.
+Also, the city gives out the cards for free, so it's easy to get your hands on unused ones just by looking for them in the subway stations.

 Using their existing RFID tag, a person can unlock a door if they're in the right group.
 It's easy to switch which current group is allowed access, so groups can be set based on who's allowed in at a given point in time.